Ọbatala

-According to the oral traditions of Ife, the mortal Obatala was the founder and king of Ife during its classical period.
+According to the oral traditions of Ifẹ, the mortal Obatala was the founder and king of Ife during its classical period.
 His position as the King was challenged by Oduduwa who assumed leadership of the town for a brief moment.
 However, Obatala was able to emerge victorious in the contest and it led to the murder of his rival Oduduwa and the retrieval of his throne.

-While there exists an Obatala in the Yoruba pantheon, the understanding of the qualities of the Obatala god was merged into the human Obatala that ruled in Ife upon his posthumous deification.
+While there exists an Obatala in the Yoruba pantheon, the understanding of the qualities of the deity Obatala was merged into the human Obatala that ruled in Ifẹ upon his posthumous deification.
 Thus, the human Obatala who was the king at Ife was admitted to the Yoruba pantheon as an aspect of the primordial divinity of the same name.

 Mythology

 According to Yoruba mythology, Obatala is the oldest of all of the orishas and was granted authority to create the Earth.
-Due to Obatala being drunk, Oduduwa took this opportunity to show his worth to his father.
+Due to Obatala being drunk, in some versions of the story, Oduduwa took this opportunity to show his worth to Olodumare.
 He took the satchel that Olodumare had given Obatala to aid him in creation and used it to create land on the primeval ocean.
 Oduduwa did such a great job that Olodumare granted him the title "God of the Earth."

 Obatala was then given the task to create human beings.
 With this task he took a "long gold chain, a snail's shell filled with sand, a white hen, a black cat, and a palm nut" and climbed down to the end of the chain.

 He released the white hen which spread the sand from the shell onto the ocean to create mountains and valleys.
 He also planted the palm nut to create a forest.

 After being content with what he created, he started to mold human beings from clay.
 During this creative progress, he was drinking a large amount of palm wine, created from the palm nut forest, which caused him to create deformed figures in his drunken state.

 When he became sober and realized what he had done, he vowed to never drink again and protect people with disabilities.

-After he successfully created the human being figures, they were given ase, a copper knife, and a wooden hoe.
+After he successfully created the human being figures, they were given aṣẹ, a copper knife, and a wooden hoe.
 They were able to prosper.